melizadsilva/Social_buzz/README.md

 * changing the data type of some values within a column
 * removing columns which are not relevant to this task.

 ## Data Modelling
 Created a final data set by merging the three tables together (Reactions, ReactionType, Content) I used the Reaction table as the base table, then joined the relevant columns from Content data set, and then the Reaction Types data set.

 ## Data Analysis
+### What are the Top 5 Categories?
+The top 5 Categories based on the score are: